Editors Note: Sadly, on July 31, 2019, Green Mountain College ceased operations after 185 years.

 From the innovative to the zany, it's always eye-opening to see what the nation's top environmental college programs are up to.
 We previously covered this food-growing, electric-car-charging Solar Garage by Vermont's Green Mountain College, now their Renewable Energy and Ecological Design (REED) students have come up with the OTIS, a 70-square foot mobile tiny home.

-Designed and constructed by sixteen students, the OTIS (which stands for Optimal Traveling Independent Space) is an aerodynamic, pod-shaped design, made to be towed on a standard 5 by 8 foot trailer and a four-cylinder vehicle.
+Designed and constructed by sixteen students, the OTIS (which stands for Optimal Traveling Independent Space) is an aerodynamic, pod-shaped design, made to be towed on a standard 5-foot by 8-foot trailer and a four-cylinder vehicle.
 It has its own rainwater collection system that feeds into the indoor plumbing, in addition to the 120-watt solar panel system to provide electricity.
 To handle human waste, the OTIS uses a composting toilet.

 Tiny homes and micro-apartments may have their detractors, but it's becoming clear that as society's socio-economic fabric is changing, more and more young people are seeing the disadvantages of being bogged down by debt, wasteful habits and a conventional home in the suburbs stuffed to the gills with 'stuff'.
-Only time will reveal what this brave new world will look like; and hopefully it won't be littered with big, badly built and inefficient homes.
-More info over at Green Mountain College's REED program.
+Only time will reveal what this brave new world will look like; and hopefully, it won't be littered with big, badly built and inefficient homes.